tsaad-dev/drafts/te/draft-saad-teas-yang-te.md

 The authors would like to thank the  members of the multi-vendor YANG design team who are involved in the definition of this model.

-The authors would also like to thank Loa Andersson, Lou Berger, Sergio Belotti, Italo Busi, Aihua Guo, Dhruv Dhody, Anurag Sharma, and Xian Zhang for their comments and providing valuable feedback on this document.
+The authors would also like to thank Loa Andersson, Lou Berger, Sergio Belotti, Italo Busi, Carlo Perocchio, Francesco Lazzeri, Aihua Guo, Dhruv Dhody, Anurag Sharma, and Xian Zhang for their comments and providing valuable feedback on this document.

 # Contributors